 TIFF has a team focused on having Festival venues that everyone can access.
 The team work with events coordinators, designers, and others across the company to help ensure that our venues are utilized with accessibility in mind.

-Lobby passes can be requested by any Festival ticket holder who has an accessibility consideration that limits their ability to stand in a lineup at a venue.
-There is a designated waiting area in each venue where a lobby pass may be used.
-Access to the designated waiting area is granted to the visitor and their companion (if required) upon presentation of a lobby pass to a TIFF Front of House Representative, along with a valid ticket.
-The nature of the lobby access varies by venue, and space may be limited.
+Lobby Passes can be requested from now until the end of the Festival by anyone who has an accessibility consideration that limits their ability to stand in a lineup at a venue.
+Access to the designated waiting area is granted to the passholder and their companion upon the presentation of a Lobby Pass and a valid ticket or Official Pass (Industry, Media, Guest) to a TIFF Front of House Representative.
+Please note that the nature of the waiting areas vary by venue, and space may be limited.

-TIFF strives to be accessible to all our patrons and to offer as many films as possible with closed-captioning, open captions, or descriptive sound.
-To find in-person screenings that offer accessible options, please visit tiff.net/films (Festival) or tiff.net/calendar (year-round), open the drop-down menu labelled “Accessibility,” and select the appropriate filter (See films with Closed Captioning, and Descriptive Sound).
-To find accessible screenings on our digital platform, click here.
+TIFF strives to be accessible to all our patrons and to offer as many films as possible with closed captions, open captions, or audio description.
+To find in-person screenings that offer accessible options, please visit tiff.net/films (Festival) or tiff.net/calendar (year-round), open the drop-down menu labelled “Accessibility,” and select the appropriate filter (see films with closed captions, open captions, and audio description).
+Alternatively, visit Customer Relations in person at our Box Office at 350 King Street West.
+Please note that while open caption screenings will be marked as such at the time of the on-sale, audio description and closed captions will be confirmed only once the films are delivered to TIFF and on a rolling basis in the lead-up to the Festival.